isacandrei/Data_Science_Projects/Assignment 1/Assignment 1 Report.md

 1.4 Bonus
 ---------
-It seems like starring one of the following actors in a movie will most likely lead to higher ratings.
+It seems like if one of the following actors starring in a movie, will most likely lead to higher ratings.
 The code used for this exercise is the following.

 [Actor Rating](Rating_Actor.m)